open-xchange/appsuite-middleware/documentation/components/upgrade_without_downtimes/upgrade_without_downtimes.md

 ### Step 6

 Now, the update can begin.
-On the 7.10.0 node, execute the `runupdate` command line tool to trigger the [update](https://oxpedia.org/wiki/index.php?title=UpdateTasks) on the schema.
+On the x.y.z node, execute the `runupdate` command line tool to trigger the [update](https://oxpedia.org/wiki/index.php?title=UpdateTasks) on the schema.

 ```bash
 runupdate -n oxdatabase_5